leedium/occ-instance-migrator/README.md

 *Web Content data is currently not supported and coming in a later OCC release.
 (Dec 2018)

 ### version
+2.2.2
+- added SSE comparison and transfer
+- added Gateway comparison and transfer
 2.1.1
 - fixes issue with global files not copying